ElemeFE/page-skeleton-webpack-plugin/README.md

 ### Contribution

 The project is under active development.
-If you have any questions, please submit your issue.
+If you have any questions, please submit your issues.
 Please refer to the issue template to submit the issue.
-If you are fixing a bug in the issue, please discuss it in the issue and submit the PR.
-If it is a new feature, submit a feature-related issue first, submit it after discussion, and submit the PR.
+If you are fixing a bug in the issues, please discuss it in the issue before submit the PR.
+If it is a new feature, submit a feature-related issue first before submit the PR.

 There are three main development folders in the project: